Council now seeks government permission to turn old Crewe Swimming Baths into school

 By Belinda Ryan - Local Democracy Reporter

-Cheshire East has rubber-stamped the decision to scrap plans to transform Flag Lane Baths into a community hub and will now seek government permission to use the site for a school.
+Cheshire East has rubber-stamped the decision to scrap plans to transform Flag Lane baths into a community hub, now seeking government permission to use the site for a school.

 The economy and growth committee was told this week the cost of the proposed scheme, which was being put forward by the Always Ahead charity, has spiralled because of delays due to concerns about the structure of the building.